ForceFinity/my-therapy-api/README.md

 - `routers/` – lightweight API endpoints that delegate to the feature layer This design ensures maintainability while allowing for easy future expansion into a microservice architecture, if needed.

+## Stack
-Stack: FastAPI, TortoiseORM, bcrypt, Pydantic, Google Cloud Platform.
+FastAPI, TortoiseORM, bcrypt, Pydantic, Google Cloud Platform.